 There are currently three commonly used factors of authentication:

 Knowledge factors - This is the factor we were discussing earlier.
 It authenticates based on something the user knows.
 Most of the time, that something is a password.
 It can also be a personal identification number (PIN) or the answer to a secret question.

 Possession factors - As its name implies, a possession factor of authentication authenticates based on something the user has.
 Examples of this "something" include: a private key, a client digital certificate, a smart card, or an ATM card.

 Inherence factors - Finally, an inherence factor of authentication authenticates based on something inherent to the user.
 The biometric methods that we see in movies, like retina scans, voice recognition, and fingerprint reads, are examples of this type of authentication.

 It is when you combine any two of these three factors that you're able to arrive at 2FA.
 For example, all these combinations are considered 2FA:

 More specific examples of two factor authentication

-Technically speaking, an ATM card, by itself, already exemplifies two factor authentication.
+Technically speaking, an ATM card, by itself, already exemplifies 2-step authentication.
 The magnetic stripe at the back of the card already contains the card owner's name and account number.
 As soon as the card's inserted into the ATM machine, the machine will automatically recognize the card's owner.

 Ideally, that card should only be in the possession of the card owner.
 So, as you can see, this part of the ATM card authentication process is still based on a possession factor.
 At this point, it's still just single factor authentication.